How Working at Summer Camp Will Change Your Life

 But also, you'll have taught someone to swim and someone else to be a good sportsman, you'll have shown a camper how to write a letter to their parents and taught them how to clean up after themselves, how to treat each other fairly.
 In a world away from their parents and families, you'll have given them the foundation of becoming truly independent.
 It goes without saying that their parents are irreplaceable of course, but in just a few short weeks you'll be humbled by just how close you came.

-You'll come away from camp having changed lives, truly.
+You'll come away from a summer job in the USA having changed lives, truly.
 But you'll also note how those same, sometimes annoying and often hilarious campers have also changed you.

 At the start of this article I stated that camp would turn your world upside down, change your priorities and generally be a bad idea for your long term plans; well, take it from me as I start the process for Year Five, you will never, ever, regret a bad decision less than the one you're about to make.